5-ean/The-Cook-Book/README.md

 ---
 ### **STRATEGY, SCOPE & STRUCTURE**
 **Business Objective:**
->For this Project no business objectives were set at present.
-Future features could include ad intregration, sales of top recipes compiled into book form.
+>For this Project no business objectives are set at present.
+Future features could include ad intregration, sales of top recipes compiled into paper recipe books.

 **Target User:**
 > * Users that want to view a collection of different recipes